atanvarno69/arch-install/README.md

 disks/partitions in the relevant steps of this, guide.
 If you're not sure when the relevant steps are, stick to the simple layout and worry about configuring additional partitions later, once you have a working system.

-Likewise, if you want to use `btrfs` formatted partitions, adapt this guide as necessary.
-If you're not sure how, don't use `btrfs`.
+Likewise, if you want to use filesystems other than the default FAT32 and ext4, adapt this guide as necessary.
+See the Appendix regarding EFI filesystem drivers.

 > [!IMPORTANT]
 > Do **not** setup a swap partition.
 These helpers will provide swap after installation.